Interstate 240 (North Carolina)

-Interstate 240 (I-240) is a 9.1 mi Interstate Highway loop in the US state of North Carolina.
+Interstate 240 (I-240), also known as the Billy Graham Freeway, is a 9.1 mi Interstate Highway loop in the US state of North Carolina.
 It serves as an urban connector for Asheville and runs in a semicircle around the north of the city's downtown district between exits 53B and 46B of I-40.
 Between those points, I-40 continues in an east–west direction further south of the city, roughly parallel to the Swannanoa and French Broad rivers.
 The western segment of I-240 is now being cosigned with I-26 as part of a larger project extending I-26 from its former western terminus at I-40/I-240 to U.S. Highway 23 (US 23) near Kingsport, Tennessee.
+However, NCDOT officially identifies this part of I-26 as Future 26.